KonVision/docs/content/en/setup.md

 Download the file that has been sent to you via DM and double click it.
 Simply copy the file into `~/sharenix/plugins`.

-> 👉 See the documentation of ShareX [here](https://github.com/Francesco149/sharenix#using-a-plugin).
+> 👉 See the documentation of ShareNix [here](https://github.com/Francesco149/sharenix#using-a-plugin).

 > ✨ You should be able to upload images by now.